tranxuantuyen/AI-foundation-course/README.md

 # AI-foundation-course
 This respository is created with the aim to learn the basic knowledge in Data science systematically.
 Some knowledge that I learn in the University is review carefully with the demostration using Python language.
-A lot of advandced knowledge also has been taken into consideration, which is my preparation for my future career
+A lot of advandced knowledge also has been taken into consideration as a preparation for my future career